forax/jigsaw-jrtfs/README.md

 Warning: all the files of the directory 'src' are under the OpenJDK classical license (GPL + ClassPath Exception) while all the other files are under the MIT license.

-To read the jigsaw image format you need to put the jrtfs-backport.jar *and* at runtime change 3 global properties
+To read the jigsaw image format you need to put the jrtfs-backport.jar in your classpath *and* at runtime change 3 global properties

 ```java